(Philippians 4:2–3) Reconcilable Differences

 I’ve heard it said that in any church fight, the

-And this had become a dangerous threat that Paul must deal with, head on.
+This had become a dangerous threat that Paul had to deal with ahead.

 Let me give you three principles that come from what we’ve been able to uncover so far in this verse.

-Whether it’s your own family’s disagreement on where to eat lunch or go on vacation or what to do about schooling.
-And the church is made up of families – single and married, young and old – and the potential for a thousand disagreements is constantly bubbling away in the kettle on the stove.
+Whether it’s your own family’s disagreement on where to eat lunch, go on vacation, or what to do about schooling, the church is made up of families—single and married, young and old—and the potential for a thousand disagreements is constantly bubbling away in the kettle on the stove.

-I have a small plaque that for many years perched on the top of doorframe in my office here at church.
+I have a small plaque that, for many years, perched on the top of the doorframe in my office here at church.
 It reads; Where 2 or 3 are gathered together in my name, there will be disagreement as to what the Bible teaches.

 Once our church grew beyond 2 people (Marsha and me, in those early days), the potential for disagreement was unavoidable.
 Even with just the two of us, the vote wasn’t always unanimous.